Physical Therapist:

 I could go through bath time without my back tightening halfway through.

-Like my core was finally starting to support my body again.
+It felt like my abs were finally starting to support me again.

 By the eighth week, something was noticeably different.